DETROIT — A judge has fired the lawyers defending a man from an affluent Detroit suburb accused of arranging the strangulation of his wife.

-Robert Bashara, 55, appeared Tuesday in Wayne County Circuit Court, where he's charged with first-degree murder in the death of 56-year-old Jane Bashara, who beaten and strangled at the couple's Grosse Pointe Park home in January 2012.
-Her body was found in her Mercedes-Benz, which was abandoned in Detroit.
+Robert Bashara is charged with first-degree murder in the killing of 56-year-old Jane Bashara.
+Authorities say she was beaten and strangled at the couple's Grosse Pointe Park home in January 2012 and her body left in a car in a Detroit alley.

 On Tuesday, Wayne County Circuit Judge Vonda Evans removed Bashara's lawyers and appointed David Cripps and Gabi Silver as replacements.
 Evans says she's naming a third defense lawyer at Bashara's next hearing March 11.

 The 56-year-old Bashara repeatedly has denied any role in his wife's slaying.
 Prosecutors say he coerced handyman Joe Gentz to kill her so he could live a new life with another woman.